laobie/WriteMarkdownLazily/README.md

 # WriteMarkdownLazily

-This is a Python script which using for changing references of local image source files in Markdown file to urls.
+This is a Python script which using for replacing local image with url and adding title for empty title link.

 [中文版点我](http://laobie.github.io/python/2016/04/24/replace-image-file-in-markdown.html)